Struggling to find talent in the DC job market? Three interview questions to spot cultural fit and prevent turnover

 Organizations must look beyond skill sets and salary requirements to find the right fit.
 At TorchLight, we spend time at our clients’ offices to learn about their corporate culture and take into account the needs of the prospective candidates to ensure a better fit.
 Here are three tips for finding the perfect match:

-- Find out what they value: Many Millennials want to work for companies that help them achieve their career goals and contribute to their communities.
+Many Millennials want to work for companies that help them achieve their career goals and contribute to their communities.
 For them, team building activities at a local soup kitchen could be a bonus.
-Other workers may want to get in and get out of the office in order to spend time to with family or pursue outside interests.
+Other workers may want to get in and get out of the office.
 For them, flexibility—not office-sponsored happy hours—may be essential.